-Data in this bulletin are from the National Compensation Survey (NCS), conducted by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
-The bulletin contains 2010 data on detailed employer-provided health and retirement benefit plan provisions for private industry workers in the United States.
-Excluded from the 2010 survey are Federal government workers, State and local government workers, the military, agricultural workers, private household workers, aircraft manufacturing workers, and workers who are self-employed.
-Previous publications containing information on employee benefits for civilian, private industry and State and local government workers are available on the BLS website http://www.bls.gov/ncs/ebs.
+Data in this bulletin are from the National Compensation Survey (NCS), which is conducted by the U.S. Bureau of Labor Statistics (BLS).
+The bulletin contains 2011 data on detailed employer-provided health benefit plan provisions for state and local government workers in the United States.
+Excluded from the 2011 survey are federal government workers.
+Previous publications containing information on employee benefits for civilian, private industry, and state and local government workers are available on the BLS website: http://www.bls.gov/ncs/ebs/.

 For data presented by wage levels, average hourly earnings for occupations within an establishment were used to produce estimates for worker groups within six earnings groupings: the lowest 10 percent, the lowest 25 percent, the second 25 percent, the third 25 percent, the highest 25 percent, and the highest 10 percent.
 Individual workers can fall into an earnings category different from the average for the occupation into which they are classified.
-The breakouts are based on the average wage for each occupation surveyed, which may include workers both above and below the threshold.
-The categories are based on wages published in "National Compensation Survey: Occupational Earnings in the United States, 2009," U.S. Department of Labor, June 2010, Bulletin 2738.
+The earnings categories are based on the average wage for each occupation surveyed, which may include workers both above and below the threshold.
+The categories are based on wages published in "National Compensation Survey: Occupational Earnings in the United States, 2010, Bulletin 2753 (U.S. Department of Labor, Bureau of Labor Statistics, May 2011).
 Values corresponding to the percentiles used in the tables are:

 Not determinable estimates

 Some tables in this bulletin contain columns with estimates classified as "not determinable."
-Situations that result in this classification can vary.
+The reasons for this classification may vary.
 In detailed provisions of employer-provided health care plans, the "not determinable" classification is used whenever partial information on a particular plan feature is available from the Summary Plan Description (SPD).
 The SPD is used as a primary source of information on the provisions of a health benefit plan.
-For example, in one of the tables, workers are classified as participating in one of four types of fee-for-service plans.
-Those workers that were known to be participating in a fee-for-service plan, but the plan type was either not specified or was specified but did not fit into any of the four categories used in the table, were classified into the "not determinable" category.
+For example, in one of the tables, workers are classified as participating in four types of fee-for-service plans.
+Those workers that were known to be participating in a fee-for-service plan—but the plan type was either not specified or was specified but did not fit into any of the four categories used in the table—were classified in the "not determinable" category.

 Interpreting the tables

 The set of workers on which estimates in the tables are based is indicated by the statement directly under each table’s title.
-For example, the statement may indicate that “All workers participating in medical care plans = 100 percent,” or “All workers participating in savings and thrift plans = 100 percent.”
-All estimates shown in the table are based on the set of workers specified underneath the table title and on any subsets indicated by column headers.
+For example, the statement may say, “All workers participating in medical care plans = 100 percent,” or “All workers participating in fee-for-service plans = 100 percent.”
+All estimates shown in the table are based on the set of workers specified in statements underneath the table title and on any subsets indicated by column headers.

 Obtaining additional information

-Information on the survey scope, sample design, data collection, survey estimation, and reliability of estimates, technical references, and survey definitions are available in Chapter 8 of the BLS Handbook of Methods, available online at: www.bls.gov/opub/hom/ncs/home.htm.
-Definitions of major plans, key provisions, and related benefit terms used by the National Compensation Survey are provided in the Glossary of Employee Benefit Terms, available online at: http://www.bls.gov/ncs/ebs/glossary20102011.htm.
+Information on the survey scope, sample design, data collection, survey estimation, reliability of estimates, technical references, and survey definitions is available in Chapter 8 of the BLS Handbook of Methods, www.bls.gov/opub/hom/pdf/homch8.pdf.
+Definitions of major plans, key provisions, and related benefit terms used by the National Compensation Survey are provided in the Glossary of Employee Benefit Terms, www.bls.gov//ncs/ebs/glossary20102011.htm.